litestar-org/litestar/docs/usage/8-authentication.md

 These values are then set as part of the "scope" dictionary, and they are made available as `Request.user` and `Request.auth` respectively.

-Building on the previous example, we would be able to access these in a route handler function or a dependency to be injected in the following way:
+Building on the previous example, we would be able to access these in a route handler function or a dependency in the following way:

 ```python
 from starlite import Request